-Ajman Sewerage Bags Best Place To Work In The UAE 2024
+Ajman Sewerage bags Best Place to Work in the UAE 2024

-(MENAFN- Mid-East Info) Ajman Sewerage has clinched the prestigious title of one of the Best Workplaces Award in the Public Sector in the UAETM️ for 2024 .
+(MENAFN- Matrix Public Relations) Ajman Sewerage has clinched the prestigious title of one of the Best Workplaces Award in the Public Sector in the UAE™️ for 2024.

 Considered a 'Gold Standard' in workplace Culture assessment, Great Place To Work® assess organizational culture, employee trust, and workplace practices.
 By earning this recognition, Ajman Sewerage Biorefinery joins the ranks of global organizations celebrated for prioritizing employee well-being, empowerment, and growth.